hamvocke/hamvocke.github.io/_drafts/testing_java.md

 Testing through **TODO: is it "testing through"?**  the user interface is the most end-to-end way you could test your application.
 You run your tests against the same interface real users would use.
 It's quite obvious that these tests give you the biggest confidence when you need to decide if your software is working or not.
 With [Selenium](http://docs.seleniumhq.org/) and the [WebDriver Protocol](https://www.w3.org/TR/webdriver/) there are some tools that allow you to automate your UI tests by automatically driving a (headless) browser, performing clicks, entering data and checking the state of your user interface.
 UI tests come with their own kind of problems.
 They are notoriously flaky and often fail for unexpected and unforseeable reasons.
 They require a lot of maintenance and run pretty slowly.
 Yet they give you the highest confidence that your application is working correctly end to end.
 Due to their high maintenance cost you should aim to reduce the number of UI tests to the bare minimum.
 Think about the high-value interactions users will have with your application.
 Try to come up with user journeys that define the core value of your product and try to reflect the most important steps of these user journeys in your automated UI tests.
 If you're building an e-commerce site your most valuable customer journey could be a user searching for a product, putting it in the shopping basket and doing a checkout.
 Done.
 If this journey still works you should be pretty good to go.
 Everything else can and should be tested in lower levels of the test pyramid.

+#### Do Your Features Work Correctly?
+The higher you move up in your test pyramid the more you enter the realms of testing whether the features you're building work correctly from a users perspective.
+With high-level end-to-end tests you can treat your application as a black box.
+The focus in your tests shifts from _"if I enter the values `x` and `y`, the return value should be `z`"_ towards a _"if the user clicks the 'add to basket' button, the item should be put in the shopping basket"_.
+Sometimes you'll hear the terms **functional test** or **acceptance test** for these kinds of tests.
+Sometimes people will tell you that functional and acceptance tests are different things.
+Most of the times this discussion is a pretty big source of confusion for everyone involved.

+Here's the thing: At one point you should make sure to test that your software works correctly from a _feature_ perspective, not just from a technical perspective.

+This is also the area where people will bring up <abbr title="Behaviour-Driven Development">BDD</abbr> and tools that allow you to implement BDD tests.
+BDD or a BDD-style way of wrtiting tests can be a nice trick to shift your mindset from implementation details towards the users' needs.
+Go ahead and give it a try.
+You don't even need to adopt full-blown BDD tools like [Cucumber](https://cucumber.io/) (there's nothing wrong with it).
+Some assertion libraries (like [chai.js](http://chaijs.com/guide/styles/#should) allow you to write assertions with `should`-style keywords that can make your tests more BDD-like.
+And even if you don't employ a library that provides this notation, clever and well-factored code will get you in a way of writing user behaviour focues tests.
+Some helper methods/functions will get you a very long way:

+    def test_add_to_basket():
+	# given
+	user_with_empty_basket()
+	bicycle = article("bicycle")

+	# when
+	article_page.add_to_basket(bicycle)

+	# then
+	shopping_basket.contains(bicycle)

+**TODO rework example, syntax highlighting**
 ### Contract Tests
 **TODO**
 Test the contract (interface) between two services.
 Loose coupling, allow services to evolve on their own without breaking dependencies, foster communication between teams, decouple services and allow omitting flaky and hard to setup end to end testing.